 Some ingredients are added primarily for their colour.
 A good example would be turmeric powder in Indian cooking and fresh turmeric in a lot of southeast Asian spice pastes.
 Annatto is an orange-red condiment derived from seeds of the achiote tree, native to Latin America.
 It is used in numerous Mexican dishes.
 Italians liberally use squid ink in their pasta which gives them a jet-black colour.
 All of these impart not only colour to a dish, but also their own distinct flavour.

 However, another group of chefs is going down the opposite route and making monochrome dishes.
 The miso panna cotta from the Fatty Bao, whose unusual flavour profile we’ve discussed at length in a previous article, is also a good example of a monochrome dish, in which almost everything on the plate including the plate itself lay on a spectrum of yellows and greens.
-Monochrome dishes look less vibrant, but that is kind of the purpose.
 Think of Picasso’s “The Blue Guitarist” or a pencil sketch, with its myriad shades of grey.
-It is this minimalism which gives it its appeal, confined within a limited range of the colour wheel yet pushing far beyond it.
+It is this minimalism which gives monochrome dishes their simple yet complex visual appeal, confined within a limited range of the colour wheel yet pushing far beyond it.

 There is a lot more to colour than mere aesthetics, though.
 A study was conducted in the University of Bordeaux, France where 54 skilled wine students were asked to taste two wines, a white and a red, and note down the flavour elements they identify.
 What they didn’t know was that they were both the same wine, a white wine, with some flavourless red food colour added to one glass.
 Yet the tasters could “pick up” flavours of berries from the red glass.
 Were they cheating?
 Maybe, but most likely not.
 The truth is that you not only eat with your eyes first, you also eat what you see.